 Participants can opt for settlement internalisation on Trading Capacity A and/or P per settlement account.
-Once a trade is generated, T7 will check whether both trade sides belong to the same business unit.
-If so, T7 will then check the settlement internalisation settings of the settlement accounts.
+Once a trade is generated, T7 checks whether both trade sides belong to the same business unit.
+If so, T7 then checks the settlement internalisation settings of the settlement accounts.
 In case settlement internalisation is selected for the settlement account of each trade side, the trade is marked for settlement internalisation.
 If not, the checks for bilateral aggregation are performed.
-In case settlement internalisation is applied, contract notes are generated, but delivery instructions will not be generated by the exchange.
+In case settlement internalisation is applied, contract notes are generated, but delivery instructions are not generated by the exchange.

-T7 Release 8.0 Deutsche Börse Group Functional Reference Version 8.0.4
+T7 Release 10.1 Deutsche Börse Group Functional Reference Version 10.1.2